Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 31 Oktober 2025 15.35.11 UTC
+- WIB: Jumat, 31 Oktober 2025 16.29.50 UTC
-- WITA: Jumat, 31 Oktober 2025 16.35.11 UTC
+- WITA: Jumat, 31 Oktober 2025 17.29.50 UTC
-- WIT: Jumat, 31 Oktober 2025 17.35.11 UTC
+- WIT: Jumat, 31 Oktober 2025 18.29.50 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: technology
+Kategori: success